joseph-flinn/site/frontend/posts/retro-intro.md

 ---

-A large scary-but-exciting transition in coming in life.
+A large scary-but-exciting transition is coming in life.
 The next step is out of the comfortable place that I have found and built in a successful company.
 The company has been a large part of my life in the last four years.
 It seems like a crazy decision to move on where career and monetary success is all-but-guaranteed; somewhere where I have been tirelessly working to assist with laying